 A portrait of a black man with rope bound around his eyes is digitally painted creating blood-splattered streaks of contrast across bricks while his body occupies the shadows found in the windows.
-The pervasive use of red echoes the traumatic sounds of gunfire that shatters the fourth wall interrupting the latent cord of rope with a mirror, perpetuating the cycle of observer becoming observed.
-Broken Homes is a reminder that as we are watching history, history is watching us.
+The pervasive use of red echoes the traumatic sounds of gunfire that shatter the fourth wall interrupting the latent cord of rope with a mirror, perpetuating the cycle of observer becoming observed.
+This work draws near the reality that we are the history we're watching.